 Gramps played for the Sauk Centre baseball team for a short while before the war, but the leagues soon disbanded.
 Near the end of the war, amateur baseball returned to Sauk Centre with the Stearn’s County league.
 From his pasture ball days, Gramps had developed a side-winding style, with an old-fashioned “roundhouse” curve and an occasional overhand drop in his arsenal.
 During his baseball playing days, the evening milking was left to Gladys and Jan, in order that he attend summer practices with the team.
 Grandma used to play catcher with him, as long as he promised to go easy.
 Before long, Gramps would be throwing full speed and Grandma’s hand would be stinging.
 The whole family attended the games, with Grandma and Jan leading the cheering.
 The single game Gramps remembers best occurred when a highly touted Albany team came to play Sauk Centre.
 Sauk Centre hired a pitcher from the Twin Cities to hurl.
 The “carpetbagger” was shelled from the mound, and Gramps was brought in to finish the game, which he won.
 Pat Dubois played first base and catcher.
 He later purchased that portion of the Gunder Sorenson farm given to Gilbert, Al’s Dad.
 “When Al threw the ball to first, my palm stung for a week!
 He was strong, one of the strongest throwers I’ve ever seen.
 He had a pitch that tailed inside and back up!”
 Gramps played just about any position when he wasn’t on the mound.
 When they battled the all-stars one year, he was asked to play shortstop.
 “I had never played shortstop and told them so.
 I played the game though, and didn’t mess up in five chances.”
 Once while playing outfield, he made a pretty spectacular shoestring catch while on a full run.
 The fans in the stands cheered him; the accepted story was that the catch was actually made between his legs!
 He was an excellent hitter who hit a lot of line drives.
 He batted cleanup in his earlier years with the team.
 Gramps eventually became a relief pitcher for the Corsairs, playing until he was thirty-seven.
 “I got so tired from playing that it took four days to recover.
 When you are farming, that is not good for business.”
 Although he received a lifetime pass from manager Jim Ross, he rarely went to the games because “It was too painful not to be able to put on a uniform.”

-Even after the war, times remained tough for the Sorenson’s.
-Gramps would drive the kids into town so they could see a movie.
+Gramps would frequently take his and the neighbor kids into town so they could see a movie.
 In order to save gas, he would wait for them in the car until the show was out.
 While this doesn’t seem like much now, keep in mind he often did this in sub-zero winter temperatures.
 Being an avid sportsman, he loved to ski and ice skate.
 When driving into town with another couple, the men sometimes switched off skiing behind the car, both to and from town.
 While the trip into Sauk Centre was generally navigated without mishap, after a few beers the men invariably “crashed and burned” on the way home!
 As Jan and Larry grew older, they too took their turns skiing behind the car.
 Gramps and Grandma still remember looking back, seeing Janice being pulled headfirst down the road ….
 “I don’t know why she just didn’t let go.”
 Another time, Grandma looked back, only to identify her feet sticking out of a snow bank.
 The kids were generally towed behind the car every Sunday.
 Gramps was also a good ice skater, and both Jan and Larry received skates as they grew older.
 Fierce hockey battles were fought on the lake.
 Janice remembers once, when bringing a girlfriend home with her (Germaine), how Gramps was showing off, skating backwards.
 His skate caught in a crack in the ice and he went flying!
 That taught him a lesson… for awhile.

 In 1948, Gramps purchased his first tractor at auction for $780, a John Deere H (he later sold this for the same price on trade for a John Deere B almost ten years later!)
 Uncle Fred made the comment, “Oh, they’ll (tractors) go out and the horses will be back.”
 Over the years, additional machinery was purchased cheaply at auction in southern Minnesota, Dakota and even Iowa.
 As Gramps rightly figured, it remained forever more efficient and economical to use machinery in the place of draft animals.